puppeteer/puppeteer/CONTRIBUTING.md

 - Every new method needs to have either `@public` or `@internal` added depending on if it is part of the public API
 - Use Markdown syntax when writing documentation.
-- If column size comment is exceeding 90 try to use multiple lines instead of placing all in one line.
+- If column size comment is exceeding 90 please split it over multiple lines instead of placing all in one line.
 - Prefixing your comments with `FIXME` or `TODO` helps other developers quickly understand if you’re pointing out a problem that needs to be revisited, or if you’re suggesting a solution to the problem that needs to be implemented.
-- For better insight of TSDoc syntax please refer There's a [API Extractor](https://api-extractor.com/pages/tsdoc/doc_comment_syntax/)
+- please refer to the [API Extractor](https://api-extractor.com/pages/tsdoc/doc_comment_syntax/) documentation.

 ## Adding New Dependencies